GeoHistoricalData/geohistorical_objects/README.md

 ### Register the new table ###
 You have to register the newly created table (only required to do this once).
 Registering the table is important, it ensures that the link between objects and historical source are enforced, and it also creates indexes that are going to be essential to efficient usages.
 To register the table (only needed once), you use the function:
 ~~~~
 SELECT geohistorical_object.enable_disable_geohistorical_object(  'the_ne_table_schema'::regclass, 'the_new_table_tablename'::regclass, true) ;
 ~~~~

 ### Use your new geohistorical object. ###
-For instance, adding a new building object related to the previous Cassini map example would be :
+For instance, adding a new building object related to the previous Cassini map example would be:
 ~~~~
 INSERT INTO my_cassini_geohistorical_object VALUES ('building at angle between rue de la paix and rue du temple',...)
 ~~~~